Sedona-Oak Creek School Board votes to close Big Park

 Hawley said he would have preferred to keep Big Park open because of its International Baccalaureate program.
 Other members of the board argued that keeping West Sedona open would make more logistical sense since two-thirds of the students are in West Sedona.

-“I don’t see the argument in keeping Big Park open,” said board member Karl Wiseman.
+“I don’t see the argument in keeping Big Park open,” said Wiseman.
 “I want to see the [Big Park] staff come over to West Sedona.”

-According to estimates by finance manager Heather Shaw-Burton, the cost savings in closing a district is around $300,000.
+According to estimates by finance manager Heather Shaw-Burton, the cost savings in closing a school is around $300,000.
 The board all agreed however that the cost savings are only a short-term solution.

 “This is only the beginning,” said board member Karen McClelland.
 “I hope everyone here stays involved.
 There are a lot of opportunities for us here but everyone has to be involved.”

-Some of the next steps involve rebranding the district to make it more appealing for families.
+Some of the next steps involve rebranding the district to make it more appealing to families.

 Board member Heather Herman said she wants to focus on a “cohesive structured plan.”